What is progesterone?

 Can a low progesterone level predict an ectopic pregnancy?

-The two main reasons for an elevated progesterone level are: Ovulation and pregnancy.
-Other than after ovulation or pregnancy, progesterone levels can also be elevated with the following:
+The two main reasons for an elevated progesterone level are ovulation and pregnancy.
+Other than after ovulation or pregnancy, progesterone levels can also be elevated by the following:

 - Taking progesterone pills or suppositories